-Tiger Global and Snoop Dogg lit the first match under a wave of incoming cannabis news (although perhaps just one day early) with the announcement of a $17 million investment in a cannabis software company on Thursday.
+Tiger Global and Snoop Dogg lit the first match under a wave of incoming cannabis news (although perhaps just one day early) with the announcement of a $17 million investment in a cannabis software company in April 2018.

 Snoop and … software?
 It's actually not the first time the Doggfather has invested in cannabis technology, and it may not be the last.